MHA Online Classroom FAQs

-A: These days will resume, as planned, once we are able to return to school.
+A: These days will resume, as planned, if we are able to return to school.
 If pizza and Chick-fil-a lunches were purchased this semester, refunds will be issued for days we do not have school.
-Chick-fil-a breakfast biscuits will be rescheduled when school is back in session.
+Chick-fil-a breakfast biscuits will be rescheduled when school is back in session, if possible.

 State Mandated Closure

-A: MHA is closed through Friday, April 3, though we know this closure could be extended by Governor Mike DeWine.
+A: MHA is closed through Friday, May 1, though we know this closure could be extended again by Governor Mike DeWine.
 Our teachers completed in-service March 16-17 in prepration of moving to a remote online learning platform.
-We will implement the MHA Online Classroom Wednesday, March 18 and continue this type of learning until our school reopens.
+The MHA Online Classroom was implemented Wednesday, March 18.
+MHA will continue this type of learning until our school reopens.

 Q: What exactly is the state-mandated closure?

-A: Governor Mike DeWine ordered all private, public, and charter school buildings to close to students until Friday, April 3.
+A: Governor Mike DeWine ordered all private, public, and charter school buildings to close to students until Friday, April 3 and then extended that closure through May 1.
 According to the order, “this closure does not include administrators, teachers, staff, vendors or contractors of a school,” and administrators may determine the appropriate level of access to the school during the closure.
 Governor DeWine’s actions are part of the state’s strategy to slow down the spread of COVID-19.

 Q: Are schools on an extended break?